AbstractProgram/graphRepresentation/documentation/presentation notes/presentation.md

 I created a specification describing the concept and the graph models & this repository of a working implementation in Nodejs, that I actually use in my projects.
-The interpretation algorithms are provided as plugins Also I've described some additional graph theory concepts, not supported by graph databases, so I had to implement some of them in the application layer.
+Where the interpretation algorithms are provided as external plugins to the impleminting module.
+Also I've described some additional graph theory concepts, not supported by graph databases, so I had to implement some of them in the application layer.

-Let's breifly look into different use cases:
+Let's look at different programming patterns that are better represented as graphs.

 - Build pipelines
 - Sever middleware.
 - Routing with logical conditions.
-- Template compositions and rendering.
+- Template compositions & rendering.
 - Data schema verification
-patterns that are better represented as graphs.

 ---